jamiebuilds/babel-react-optimize/README.md

 ## Benchmarks

-We haven't yet much benchmark.
+We haven't yet made benchmark.
 But this [post](https://medium.com/doctolib-engineering/improve-react-performance-with-babel-16f1becfaa25)
 can give you an idea of what you can win in real life.
 Notice that the win depends a lot on how you are using the React API.